jakewc12/Reversi/ReversiGame/README.md

 then it is whites turn.
 The final component to the model is cells, which is the list of all the GameCells in the game.
 This is required for all user interaction and allows the board to have cells with assigned discs.
-Invariants in the model would be that the board radius never changes and the number of GameCells with BLACK or WHITE GameDiscs will never decrease,
+Invariants in the model would be that the game cannot be played unless gameStarted is true.
+Also, an invariant is that model's size will never be less than 1.

 -Within the GameDisc component, there are the assigned coordinates Q,R, and S. These are all stored